hexin-pku/Heisenberg/README.md

 # Heisenberg
-Simple chemistry quantum computation (SCF), version-0.1
+Simple chemistry quantum computation (SCF), named after Heisenberg, version-0.1

 > (when you see it's 0.0 version, means it still not correct.
-However, its 0.1 version, meaning that it lacks some functions)
+However, now it's 0.1 version, that means it lacks some functions)

 > Author, XShinHe (He Xin) <1500011805@pku.edu.cn>